pH-7/pH7Client/README.md

 # pH7Client - Save tasks by bot your tasks!

-**pH7Client** is a wonderful tool if you need to automate task (like posting articles every day to your blog, add message in a member area, etc).
+**pH7Client** is a wonderful tool if you need to automate tasks (like posting articles every day to your blog, add message in a member area, etc).
 Yes!
 The pH7Client bot can do almost everything (you just need to create some rules and need to know the input name of the website's forms).
+In fact, it's a PHP Web client class that simulates a Web browser for retrieving webpage content, login to websites and posting forms, ...

-Finally, you need to setup a cron for executing the script every X time on a server (Type ```crontab -e``` on your server Linux terminal, then add the cron jobs wanted and save it).
+Finally, you have created rules that you want to automate by pH7Client, you need to setup a cron for executing the script every X time on a server (Type ```crontab -e``` on your server Linux terminal, then add the desired cron jobs and save it).
 Once finished, go to the beach, order a mojito and enjoy your REAL free time that you really deserved!

 ## Examples